posh-crouton/posh-wiki-wasm/src/Wiki.Posh.Wasm/Resources/Bookshelf/2025-03-14-Enterprise-Application-Patterns-Using-Net-Maui-2e-Michael-Stonis.md

+---
-## Enterprise Application Patterns Using .NET MAUI, 2nd Edition
+title: Enterprise Application Patterns Using .NET MAUI, 2nd Edition
-<span class="text-secondary">by Michael Stonis</span>
+author: Michael Stonis
+date: 2025-03-14
+---

 This book is available to download for free from https://learn.microsoft.com/en-us/dotnet/architecture/maui/.